Making a Difference One NERD at a time!

 We promote core competencies including leadership skills, STEM research technical training, python coding, data science techniques, and communication and presentation skills.
 We also help students prepare for the next step through a variety of workshops such as LinkedIn development, career planning, graduate school application process, GRE and MCAT preparation.
 We are problem solvers.
 By listening to our students, we are able to help them create solutions that positively impact their lives.

-Why do we use coaches?
+Why do we use mentors in our community?

 - Dr. Sheila Humphreys, Graduate School Coach, 2015 Presidential Awards for Excellence in Science, Mathematics, and Engineering Mentoring